Gandhi-Velasquez/lonche-app/README.md

 - **GCP (Google Cloud Platform):** Using Firebase Store for our NoSQL DB.
 - **Node.js & Express.js:** The backend is powered by Node.js for efficient server-side operations.

+- **Including a .vscode file for EASY backend debugging and breakpoint management**
+- **Vite hidde front-end source code disabled for easier development. (once in production this will change)**

+### Vision & Info

 This is a Full-Stack Application.
-A project that I;m building to use for me and wife to have an interactive and fun way to schedule our Date Nights.
+A project that I'm building to use for me and wife to have an interactive and fun way to schedule our Date Nights.